computational-genomics-lab/STMAP/README.md

                                       --userEmail xxx@yyy.com \
                                       --local-scheduler

-    Running the prepareProject.py script with the above parameters asks for the individual file types present inside the inputData folder.
+    Running the configureProject command with the above parameters asks for the individual file types present inside the inputData folder.

     User has to choose  [pe:   paired end
                         ont:  nanopore